 - Represented administrative agent on a $115 million credit facility to support the leveraged buy-out of a software company.

-- Represented first out lender in provision of a $162 million unitranche credit facility to a portfolio company of a tier one private equity sponsor in the electronic commerce business.
+- Represented first out lender in the provision of a $162 million unitranche credit facility to a portfolio company of a tier one private equity sponsor in the electronic commerce business.

 - Represented lender in connection with the provision of a $106 million credit facility to a tier one private equity fund.